Casier à épices Roellinger

 From the adventures of ‘spice-hunters’ who sailed from Port-Louis, Lorient and Saint-Malo, to the sophisticated flavours of powders created by famous chefs, the story of Brittany and its spices is a tale that’s still being told…

-The history of the peaceful seaside town of Port-Louis in southern Brittany is closely linked to that of the spice trade.
-The view from the citadel’s ramparts over Groix Island is breathtaking.
-In 1664, Colbert chose this site in Blavet bay to set up the Compagnie des Indes Orientales, which he had just founded, in order to develop trade with Asia.
-On the other side of the bay, shipyards were created, around which the town of Lorient was born.
-For 40 years, Port-Louis and Lorient witnessed the transit of spices, tea, fabrics, silk and porcelain, which made the fortune of Compagnie des Indes.
-Wars against Holland, Spain and England weakened maritime trade and in the early 1700s, the now bankrupt Compagnie des Indes became the possession of the “Messieurs de Saint-Malo”, a nickname given to the shipowners and privateers of Saint-Malo.
-It was these “spice hunters” who had the Malouinières (shipowners’ houses) built.
-These large country residences are steeped in history, and some are open for visiting…
+A peaceful little seaside town in southern Brittany, Port-Louis’ history is closely linked with that of the spice trade.
+The view from its citadel’s ramparts directs your eyes to the open sea and the outline of Groix Island.
+In 1664, Colbert chose the Blavet’s roadstead as the site for the French East India Company, which he had just founded with a view to developing trade with Asia.
+On the other side of the roadstead, naval shipyards were created, around which the town of Lorient grew up.
+For 40 years, Port-Louis and Lorient saw spices transiting, along with the tea, fabrics and silks that made the East India Company’s fortune.
+The wars waged against the Netherlands, Spain and England weakened sea trade… In the early 1700s, the bankrupted East India Company passed into the hands of the “Messieurs of Saint-Malo, as the city’s shipowners and corsairs were nicknamed.
+It was these “spice hunters” who built the “Malouinières” – imposing country manors steeped in history, some of which are currently open to visitors…

-Museum of the French East India Company
+The French East India Company Museum

 Musée de la Compagnie des Indes